Debunking misconceptions: The power of responsive parenting + Gentle night-time parenting techniques

 Take care,

-If you can’t wait until then or are experiencing other common sleep challenges, one-to-one options can be found here.
-I also have a range of webinar replays, courses, and guides available for newborn sleep, night weaning, infant sleep 5-12m, toddler sleep 12m+, and involving non primary caregivers in sleep routines.
+If you are experiencing common sleep challenges, one-to-one options can be found here.
+I also have courses and guides available for infant sleep, night weaning, and toddler sleep 12m+ and run live webinars periodically on various topics like moving on from bedsharing and getting partners involved in sleep routines.
+Sign up here so you can be kept in the loop